lark-max/DataSplittingAlgorithm/README.md

 `"I"..."I"`: This is a list of input vectors.
 In the field of hydrological models, there are rainfall (P), evapotranspiration (E), rainfall with a lag of N days (Pn), and so on.
 There can be multiple input vectors separated by a Tab '\t'(i.e., the Tab key)

-Note that you can choose not to include the input vectors("I"..."I") in the program operation, so that the program will only subset the output vector("O"); Otherwise, the program will compute the Euclidean distance between the rows to divide the subsets
+Note that you can choose not to include the input vectors("I"..."I") in the program operation, so that the program will divide the subsets by "O" alone; Otherwise, the program will compute the Euclidean distance between the rows to divide the subsets

 `"O"`: This is the output vector, which corresponds to the runoff Q in the hydrological domain